-MKTG 3520 - Negotiation and Dispute Resolution in Business (3-0-3)
+MKTG 3520 - Negotiation and Conflict Management (3-0-3)

 This course will explore the concept of negotiation in both the national and international environments.
 Attention will be paid to topics such as strategies and tactics, nonverbal communication, and ethical and cultural aspects.
 Other forms of dispute resolution used in business, such as mediation and arbitration will also be addressed, and the design of conflict management programs will be examined.
 Prerequisite(s): MGMT 3101(C), MKTG 3101 (C).